Wid Conroy: Career

 Conroy began his career as a shortstop, replacing Honus Wagner with Paterson in the Atlantic League, but was struck by malarial fever and dropped from the team.
 In 1900 Connie Mack invited him to try out for the Western Association team he would field in Milwaukee and transfer to Philadelphia when the American League began as a major circuit; Conroy won the last spot on the roster.
-Conroy was the first-string shortstop of the NL champion 1902 Pirates but became a third baseman when he returned to the AL with the Highlanders (later the Yankees) in 1903.
+Conroy was the first-string shortstop of the NL champion 1902 Pirates but became a third baseman when he returned to the AL with the Highlanders in 1903.
 He led AL third basemen twice in total chances per game.
 His 22-year career in pro baseball ended as a Philadelphia Phillies coach in 1922.

-During his prime, Conroy consistently ranked in the top ten in most offensive categories as well as in stolen bases.
-He was an opening day starter for the New York Highlanders during the first five years of the team's existence (1903–1907).
-Batting and throwing right-handed, Conroy led the New York Highlanders with 4 home runs in 1906 and was fifth in the league overall.
+In his prime, Conroy was a fine base-stealing threat.
+He was an Opening Day starter for the New York Highlanders (now the Yankees) during the first five years of the team's existence (1903–1907).
+Batting and throwing right-handed, Conroy led the club with four home runs in 1906 and was fifth in the league overall.
 He also stole 41 bases in 1907, second only to Ty Cobb, who swiped 49 that year.
 On September 25, 1911, he set an AL record with 13 total chances at 3B in a 3–2 loss to Cleveland.

-In 1,377 career games, Conroy batted .248 with 22 home runs and 452 RBIs.
+In 1,377 career games, Conroy batted .248 with 22 home runs and 452 RBI.

 Legacy and death

-In the 1945 BBWAA Hall of Fame voting, Conroy obtained 1 vote and a percentage of .4.
-Wid Conroy died on December 6, 1959, in Mount Holly, New Jersey, and is buried at Mount Carmel Cemetery, in Moorestown, New Jersey.
+In the 1945 BBWAA Hall of Fame voting, Wid Conroy obtained one vote for a percentage of 0.4.
+Conroy died on December 6, 1959, in Mount Holly, New Jersey, and is buried at Mount Carmel Cemetery in Moorestown, New Jersey.